westonstearns/Kaggle-Python-Tutorial/chapter1.md

 ```

 *** =sct
 success_msg("Well done!
-Now that your data is loaded in, let's see if you can understand it.")
+Now lets move on and explore some of the features in more detail")

 --- type:NormalExercise xp:100 skills:1
 ## Rose vs Jack, or Female vs Male